On the decidability of semigroup freeness: Introduction

-\paragraph{Section~\ref{sec:one-mat}.} A square matrix $X$ is called torsion if there exist two positive integers $p$, $q$ such that $p \ne q$ and $X^p = X^q$, or in other words if the singleton $\{ X \}$ is not a code under matrix multiplication.
-Problems related with matrix torsion are thoroughly studied.
+A square matrix $M$ is called torsion if there exist two integers $p$, $q \ge 1$ such that $M^p = M^{p + q}$; equivalently, $M$ is torsion \textiff{} the singleton $\{ M \}$ is not a code under matrix multiplication.
+We examine several questions related with matrix torsion.

 \paragraph{Section~\ref{sec:balanced-eq}.}